 Mr. Fewlas allegedly left behind a will that gave his entire estate to the woman, Margaret McKnight.
 McKnight filed the will with the probate court five days after Mr. Fewlas passed away.
 The will was filed by an attorney and named McKnight executrix of the estate.
 FBI investigators became involved after noticing that Ms. McKnight transferred nearly $2 million from the estate’s bank accounts into her own personal accounts over a 15-month period.
 She also transferred money to the two individuals who served as “witnesses” to the will.

 Federal agents conducted a forensic analysis of the signature on the will.
 They concluded that the signature was a fake, and that the person who signed it was trying to pass it off as genuine.
 McKnight is now facing possible charges of:

 - Illegal withdrawals of money from banks

 Witnesses to the will, as well as the estate’s attorney, are also being investigated.

+Executor Accused of Will Forgery After Implementing Estate Plan.
+Executor Accused of Will Forgery After Implementing Estate Plan.
 For more information about implementing an estate plan in California, contact the experienced Anaheim trust lawyers at the Law Office of James F. Roberts & Associates, APC, today.
-Call our office at (714) 459-5481 for a consultation.
+Call our office at (714) 282-7488 for a consultation.